 Saucer Chair Attributed to Max Gottschalk

-A patinated green leather and steel sling chair attributed to Max Gottschalk.
+A patinated green leather and steel sling chair attributed to Max Gottschalk bearing the original Gottschalk stamp.
 This example with hand stitched leather panels suspended within a circular steel frame.
 America, circa, 1975

 Max Jules Gottschalk (1909-2005) was born in St. Louis, Missouri, to a family of musicians, artists, designers and scientists.
 He entered Washington University at age just 13 and studied art and design.
 After receiving a bachelor’s degree, he did post-graduate work in radio engineering, archaeology, art history and music.